edliu3/LN-Optimizer/YAML_REFERENCE.md

 ### `exclusive_for` — Locking Gear to a Character

-Setting `exclusive_for` means the gear can only be assigned to one specific character (matched by the last word of their name).
+Setting `exclusive_for` means the gear can only be assigned to one specific character (matched by the base character name).
 For example, `exclusive_for: "Wilhelmina"` matches `"WPQ Wilhelmina"`, `"IM Wilhelmina"`, and `"FQ Wilhelmina"`.

 Exclusive gear **requires `rank: 5`** when using preset or from_rarity mode (it corresponds to EX rank in-game).
 Attempting to create exclusive gear at rank 1–4 raises an error at load time.